tkemberli/Bash-Scripts/README.md

 # Bash-Scripts
-My Linux scripts
+A collection of some utility scripts I crafted for my Arch installation
-A collection of some utility scripts I crafted TODO: add more info
+TODO: add more info